-A floor plan can also help in a buyer’s decision making after the viewing.
-Don’t forget that for some people viewing a property in a perceived time limit, and in the presence of an estate agent can be daunting, or even stressful.
+A floor plan can also help in a buyer’s decision-making after the viewing.
+Don’t forget that for some people viewing a property within a perceived time limit, and in the presence of an estate agent can be daunting, or even stressful.

 Having a floor plan available to them means they can sit down, study and plan at their leisure later.
 Taking a closer look at measurements – or noticing parts of the property they overlooked – can help persuade a buyer into a second viewing where they might otherwise walk away.